SiddarthRaghunathan/Used_Products_Ad_Creator/README.md

-# Product Price and description finder from Image
+# AI resale listing assistant

 This project uses Google's Gen AI SDK to identify a product from an image and return the most likely product name, brand, variant, and size.